probablycorey/rando/README.md

-hello how are you
+hello how are you!!!
-ok I am fine
+ok I am fine!!!
-Oh, that is cool
+Oh, that is cool!

+ok!!